moawiah/TAP/Week_12/DeploymentStrategy.md

 ## Suggested Approach

-We will discuss here a simple approach that is a hybrid between two of the above mentioned paltforms.
-This option uses basic (free of charge) packages for the sake of deploying educational apps.
-We will deploy our app using Render and data using Clever Cloud.
+We will discuss here a simple hybrid approach that uses two of the above mentioned paltforms.
+It uses basic (free of charge) packages for the sake of deploying educational apps.
+We will deploy our **app** using Render and **data** using Clever Cloud.

 ### Deploy your app
 You can use Render for a relatively quick deployment procedure.
 It needs some simple configuration and a couple of clicks.
-We are attaching here a video that assists you with the steps.
+We are attaching a video that assists you with the steps.

 [Render Deployment Steps](https://www.youtube.com/watch?v=bnCOyGaSe84&list=PLltvzQrCl_iQPgzpYQLbW0B3P0gSXN-o2&index=7)

+> Make sure you do not have a browser pop up blocker for render apps.

 ### Deploy your DB data